Resource Optimization for Semantic-Aware Networks with Task Offloading: System Model

 \subsection{Transmission Model}

-Consider an orthogonal frequency-division multiple access (OFDMA) based semantic-aware network with the ES.
-The ES serves the user group ${\cal I}$ with the bandwidth $BW$.
-The overall bandwidth is equally divided into $I$ subbands with bandwidth $W_i = BW/I, \forall i \in \{1,\dots, I\}$, and allocated to each UE for the possible transmission of semantic tasks.
-Suppose that all channels consist of large-scale fading and small-scale Rayleigh fading, and the signal-to-noise ratio (SNR) of $UE_i$ can be denoted as
+Consider an orthogonal frequency-division multiple access (OFDMA) based semantic-aware network with an ES.
+The ES can communicate with $U_i$ on the bandwidth $b_i$.
+Suppose that all channels consist of large-scale fading and small-scale fading, and the signal-to-noise ratio (SNR) of $U_i$ can be denoted as

-where $p_i$ is the transmit power, $g_i$ represents the large-scale channel gain and $h_i \thicksim \mathcal{CN}(0,1)$ is the Rayleigh fading coefficient for the sub-channel assigned to $UE_i$, $\sigma^2$ is the noise power spectral density.
+where $p_i$ is the transmit power, $g_i$ represents the large-scale channel gain and $h_i \thicksim \mathcal{CN}(0,1)$ is the small-scale fading coefficient for the sub-channel assigned to $U_i$, $\sigma^2$ is the noise power spectral density.